Stay alert to scams

 Landlords and agents have an obligation to carry out urgent repairs promptly.

-Note: If urgent repairs are required and you cannot reach the landlord or agent, you may arrange repairs yourself using an approved or preferred tradesperson listed in your tenancy agreement, and claim reimbursement up to $1,000.
+Note: If urgent repairs are needed and you cannot reach the landlord or agent, you may arrange repairs yourself using an approved or preferred tradesperson listed in your tenancy agreement, and claim reimbursement up to $1,000.